COVID-19 Vaccination: Frequently Asked Questions

 A. Because it is one of the best ways to protect everyone from the virus.
 Getting these shots protects residents from being infected and helps us take a big step towards ending this pandemic.

 Q. Who has received the COVID-19 vaccine?

-Following our initial rounds of on-site vaccination clinics at all PHS locations, the majority of residents have been fully vaccinated.
+A. Following our initial rounds of on-site vaccination clinics at all PHS locations, the majority of residents and staff have been fully vaccinated.
 Currently anyone 12 years and older are eligible to receive a vaccination.
 If you haven’t been vaccinated yet and are interested, reach out, we would be happy to help you connect with available options.

 Q. Will this get us “back to normal”?

 A. While experts learn more about the protection that COVID-19 vaccines provide under real-life conditions, it will be important for everyone to continue using all the tools available to us to help stop this pandemic, like covering your mouth and nose with a mask, washing hands often, and staying at least 6 feet away from others.
 The CDC has released updated guidance

 for those who have been fully vaccinated (two weeks after final dose) and what activities may be safe to resume.
 The guidance notes that the COVID vaccine is effective at preventing COVID-19, especially severe illness and death and that early data shows that vaccines help keep people from spreading COVID-19 to others.

 Q. Is vaccination mandatory for residents, volunteers or visitors?